 For the more difficult trails you can do any of the primitive trails, Fiery Furnace or Tower Arch.

 When hiking it is especially important that you take the proper gear and plenty of water as well as dress in moisture-wicking layers.

-When visiting Arches in the Spring and planning to camp you will want to reserve a spot at Devils Garden Campground.
 These spots are available to reserve from March 1- October 31.
 If you don’t reserve a spot ahead of time, you most likely will need to find a place to camp outside the park.
 You can reserve these spots up to 6 months in advance.

 - Biking the park (on the road)

-- Rock Climbing
+- Rock climbing